nvi-inc/mas/tig.md

     system.
 I will discuss this more later.

     Unlike some other monitoring systems, eg MoniCA or Prometheus, InfluxDB is a push type model.
-This means the clients, ie. the programs with the data, initiate the connection to Influx.
-If you require a fetch model, Telegraf can be used as a bridge.
+This means the clients, that is the programs with the data, initiate the connection to InfluxDB.
+If you require a fetch model where the storage tool collects data from clients, Telegraf can be used as a bridge.

     Depending on the number of points you are monitoring, the load on the system it runs on can be fairly high.
-For this reason, it is worth doing some tests and tuning if you wish to run it on your FS PC.
-If you can afford it, it is best to run it on a separate machine.
+For this reason, it is worth doing some testing and tuning if you wish to run it on your FS PC.
+If you can afford it, it is likely best to run it on a separate machine.

 -   **Grafana** provides the graphical user interface.
 It allows you to plot historical data, and build (near) real-time dashboards for any